Irish Americans: Sports

 Starting with the sons of the famine generation, the Irish dominated baseball and boxing, and played a major role in other sports.

 Famous in their day were NFL quarterbacks and Super Bowl champions John Elway and Tom Brady, NBA forward Rick Barry, tennis greats Jimmy Connors and John McEnroe, baseball pitcher Nolan Ryan, baseball shortstop Derek Jeter, basketball point guard Jason Kidd, boxing legend Jack Dempsey and Muhammad Ali, world champion pro surfer Kelly Slater, national champion skier Ryan Max Riley, and legendary golfer Ben Hogan.

 The Irish dominated professional baseball in the late 19th century, making up a third or more of the players and many of the top stars and managers.
 The professional teams played in northeastern cities with large Irish populations that provided a fan base, as well as training for ambitious youth.
 Casway argues that:

 Irish stars included Charles Comiskey, Connie Mack, Michael "King" Kelly, Roger Connor, Eddie Collins, Roger Bresnahan, Ed Walsh and New York Giants manager John McGraw.
 The large 1945 class of inductees enshrined in the National Baseball Hall of Fame in Cooperstown included nine Irish Americans.

 The Philadelphia Phillies always play at home during spring training on St. Patrick's Day.
-The Phillies hold the distinction of being the first baseball team to wear green uniforms on St. Patricks Day.
+The Phillies hold the distinction of being the first baseball team to wear green uniforms on St. Patrick's Day.
 The tradition was started by Phillies pitcher Tug McGraw, who dyed his uniform green the night before March 17, 1981.